faster-than average load-to-play time for Blu-ray

 Netflix Streaming performance:

-streaming is very good on the Samsung BD-C5500.
-The
+streaming is acceptable on the Sony BDP-S370.
+The Sony

-Microsoft Silverlight plug-in.
-A series of thumbnail images gives you an
+offer a series of thumbnail images that gives you an idea of what

-idea of what images are being scanned through.
+images are being scanned through.
+This more elegant interface

 Competitive Models & Value - How does this model

-Within the Samsung Blu-ray Disc player line, the
+Within the Sony Blu-ray Disc player line, the

 look at the

-HDMI cable: to connect the Samsung BD-C5500 to your HDTV or AV receiver
+HDMI cable: to connect the Sony DVP-S370 to your HDTV or AV receiver

 Mediabridge HDMI v1.3 cable - Category 2 certified supports